 We use interest rate swaps to help manage our interest rate risk from recorded financial assets and liabilities when they can be demonstrated to effectively hedge a designated asset or liability and the asset or liability exposes us to interest rate risk or risks inherent in customer related derivatives.
 We use other derivative financial instruments to help manage other economic risks, such as liquidity and credit risk, including exposures that arise from business activities that result in the receipt or payment of future known and uncertain cash amounts, the value of which are determined by interest rates.
 Our derivative financial instruments are used to manage differences in the amount, timing, and duration of our known or expected cash receipts principally related to our fixed rate loan assets.
 Hedging interest rate risk is a complex process, requiring sophisticated models and routine monitoring, and is not a perfect science.
 As a result of interest rate fluctuations, hedged assets and liabilities will appreciate or depreciate in market value.
 The effect of this unrealized appreciation or depreciation will generally be offset by income or loss on the derivative instruments that are linked to the hedged assets and liabilities.
 By engaging in derivative transactions, we are exposed to credit and market risk.
-If the counterparty fails to perform, credit risk exists to the extent of the fair value gain in the derivative.
-Market risk exists to the extent that interest rates change in ways that are significantly different from what we expected when we entered into the derivative transaction.
+If the counterparty fails to perform, credit risk exists to the extent of the fair value gain in the derivative transaction.
 The existence of credit and market risk associated with our derivative instruments could adversely affect our net interest income and, therefore, could have an adverse effect on our business, financial condition and results of operations.